 Today was a mishmash of many different things.
-All the therapies from today we’re canceled as a result of Emmett’s fever.
-Dr. Pattie is a bit different and so we made it to that.
+All the therapies from today were canceled as a result of Emmett’s fever.
+Dr. Pattie is a bit different, and so we made it to that.
 She’s known Emmett since before he was born and understands about the fevers.

-I has occurred to me that in all the years I’ve been writing, I’ve never really talked about what actually happens during on of these therapy sessions.
+It has occurred to me that in all the years I’ve been writing, I’ve never really talked about what happens during on of these therapy sessions.
 Frankly, we’ve been going every week since before Elliott or Emmett was born and so it’s become just one of those things I rarely think much about because I’m so used to it.

 When the boys and I arrive, we usually do so about 15 minutes early because they like their routine and the waiting room.

-Emmett usually plays with toys, Elliott does the same and Gavin likes to read the magazines.
+Emmett usually plays with toys, Elliott does the same, and Gavin likes to read the magazines.